AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       A : access Integer;
    end record;

-   procedure Root'Adjust
-     (Self : in out Root; From : Root'Class; Copied_As : Tag);
+   procedure Root'Assign (Self : in out Root; From : Root);

    type Child is new Root with record
       B : access Integer;
    end record;

-   procedure Child'Adjust
-     (Self : in out Child; From : Root'Class; Copied_As : Tag);
+   procedure Child'Assign (Self : in out Child; From : Root);

-The From and Copied_As parameters describe the value produced by the preceding Clone call.
+Values of the From parameter will have been copied from Clone call prior to calling Adjust.

 Invariants are checked after a call to Adjust.